ItsMeAlves/calc/README.md

 The first execution receives a expression written in a postfix notation and prints its result.
 The second execution calculates the same, but in a prefix notation.

 ## Operations supported
-It's currently implemented these operations
+Currently there are some operations implemented:
   * Sum (+)
   * Subtraction (-)
   * Product (*)